amccarthy13/meetperry/README.md

 * You will need a local instance of postgres running.
   * Run the sql queries contained in the `changeset.sql` file to generated the table needed for the service
-* I've provided a Docker file to allow you to easily run the service.Run `docker build -t meet-perry .` to build the image, then run `docker run -p 8000:8000 --env REPORT_INTERVAL_SECONDS=60 meet-perry` to start the service.
+* I've provided a Docker file to allow you to easily run the service.Run `docker build -t meet-perry .` to build the image, then run `docker run -p 8000:8000 --env REPORT_INTERVAL_SECONDS=60 -v $(pwd):/app meet-perry` to start the service.
   * `REPORT_INTERVAL_SECONDS` is a suggestion.
 It should be set to however often you want the report to be generated.
 * If Docker fails, you can run `python app.py` to attempt to start the service locally:
   * You will need the libraries contained in `requirements.txt` installed for the app to work.
 Also make sure the `DB_HOST` env var is set to `localhost`